vulcantechnologiesllc/aws-lambda-containers/README.md

-# AWS Lambda Container
+# AWS Lambda Containers

 This repository demonstrates how to package and deploy an AWS Lambda function using a custom Docker container.
-This is specifically designed for systems that require ISSO-approved container images as opposed to AWS provided runtimes.
+This is specifically designed for systems that require ISSO-approved container images as opposed to AWS provided container images.
 It provides a template for building serverless Python applications that require custom dependencies or system libraries not available in the standard AWS Lambda runtime.

 ## Purpose
-- **Custom Lambda Packaging:** Run Python Lambda functions with any dependencies or binaries by building your own container image.
+- **Custom Lambda Packaging:** Build custom containers to run in AWS Lambda.
+This repository is configured for **python 3.11** runtimes.
 - **Flexible Base Image:** Easily change the base image in the `Dockerfile` to suit your runtime or OS requirements.
 - **Reproducible Deployments:** Use Docker to ensure your Lambda environment matches your local development.